openvinotoolkit/model_server/docs/troubleshooting.md

 ## Cannot compile model into target device: `can't protect` in server logs <a name="load-network-issue"></a>
 - Since this is known bug, please refer OpenVINO&trade; [release notes](https://software.intel.com/content/www/us/en/develop/articles/openvino-relnotes.html).

+## Model Cache Issues <a name="model-cache"></a>

+- Cache folder (by default `/opt/cache` or defined by `--cache_dir`) should be mounted into docker container with read-write access.
+Unless changed by the docker run command, the model server has a security context of ovms account with uid 5000.
+- The biggest speedup in the model loading time is expected for GPU device.
+For CPU device the gain will depend on the model topology.
+In some rare cases, it is possible the load time will not be improved noticeably or it might be even slightly slower.
+- Currently using model cache is not supported with HDDL target device.
+Do not enable model cache while using HDDL cards.